r4victor/tenthousandmeters/content/blog/python_bts_03.md

 * `Include/` contains header files.
 These header files are used both by CPython and by the users of the [Python/C API](Python/C API).
 * `Lib/` contains standard library modules written in Python.
 While some modules, such as ` argparse` and `wave`, are written in Python entirely, many wrap C code.
 For example, the Python `io` module  wraps the C `_io` module .
 * `Modules/` contains standard library modules written in C. While some modules, such as `itertools`, are intended to be imported directly, others are wrapped by the Python modules.
 * `Objects/` contains the implementations of the built-in types.
-If you want to understand how `string` or `list` are implemented, this is the ultimate place to go to.
+If you want to understand how `int` or `list` are implemented, this is the ultimate place to go to.
 * `Parser/` contains the old parser, the old parser generator, the new parser and the tokenizer.
-* `Programs/` contains source files that are compiled as executables.
+* `Programs/` contains source files that are compiled to executables.
 * `Python/` contains source files for the interpreter itself.
-This includes the compiler, the evaluation loop, the `builtin` module and many other interesting things.
+This includes the compiler, the evaluation loop, the `builtins` module and many other interesting things.
 * `Tools/` contains tools useful for building and managing CPython.
 For example, the new parser generator lives here.

 If you don't see a directory for tests, and your heart starts beating faster, relax.
 It's `Lib/test/`.
 Tests are useful not only for CPython development but also for getting an understanding of how CPython works.
-For example, to understand what kinds of optimization the peephole optimizer must do, you can go to `Lib/test/test_peepholer.py` and look.
+For example, to understand what kinds of optimization the peephole optimizer is expected to do, you can go to `Lib/test/test_peepholer.py` and look.
 And to understand what some piece of code of the peephole optimizer does, you can delete it, recompile CPython, run

 ```text
 $ ./python.exe -m test test_peepholer